Ground School

 Join Ground School for a summer of paid farm work, topical seminars & hands-on experience in regenerative agriculture on Washington Island, WI.

-Gathering Ground’s summer internship program, Ground School, is for young adults who are passionate about environmental stewardship and want to learn more about agriculture.
+Gathering Ground’s internship program, Ground School, is for young adults who are passionate about environmental stewardship and want to learn more about agriculture.

-Our 10-week program is a great fit for those interested in exploring:
+Ground School is a great fit for those interested in exploring:

-Environmental Studies
+Environmental Education

 Food Justice